dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 \end{CD}
 $$

-and so we proceed by induction on a diagram of the form
+and so we can proceed by induction on the following diagram:
 $$
 \begin{CD}
   (\AA^{n-1} - \theset{0} )\cross(\AA^1 -\theset{0}) @>>> (\AA^{n-1} -\theset{0}) \cross \AA^1 \\